Posted by Kaley Torres - Contact Author

 No Sound in Windows 10?
 Here Are Quick Tips to Get Audio Working Again!

-Microsoft just released the latest Windows 10 v1903 May update.
+Microsoft has released the latest Windows 10 v1909 November update.
 If you have upgraded to Windows 10, you might encounter a problem with no sound issue.
 Many users reported that they couldn't enjoy movies since they can't hear anything at all from PC's speakers.
 It's really frustrating.
 But this error happens commonly after installing Windows updates, especially major ones.

 Method 1: Check Cable Connections and Volume

 When your PC has no sound in Windows 10, you'd better check your cable connection and volume first.
 Maybe your speaker or headphone connection get loose, or pluged in a wrong jack.
 Or you just mute your volume.
 Thus try these steps:

 1. Check your speaker and headphone connections for loose cables or wrong jack.